 Microsoft Graph integration

-Below are the complete migration steps to help you create an App Registration in Azure and obtain the necessary API information for FIRST LINE.
+Below are the complete migration steps to help you create an app registration in Azure and obtain the necessary API information for FIRST LINE.

 1. Create an App Registration in Azure